Lokesh Machines Board Formally Seeks Penalty Waiver from BSE and NSE

 Regulatory Constraints Under Arms Act

-The company has cited specific regulatory constraints that contributed to the compliance delay.
-As a manufacturer of small arms, Lokesh Machines Limited operates under the provisions of the Arms Act, 1959, and Arms Rules, 2016, which impose additional regulatory requirements:
+The board emphasized that as a manufacturer of small arms, Lokesh Machines Limited operates under stringent provisions of the Arms Act, 1959, and Arms Rules, 2016.
+The company faces mandatory regulatory requirements that contributed to the compliance delay:

 • Prior approval from the Ministry of Home Affairs (MHA) is mandatory for any directorship changes